LokeshMeshram32/expense-tracker/README.md

 # expense_tracker

-This project unable user to track their past expenses with category comparison( Instructor Guided Project from course "Flutter & dart: The complete guide" of Udemy).
+This is a flutter project which unable user to track their past expenses with category comparison( Instructor Guided Project from course "Flutter & dart: The complete guide" of Udemy).